-Advances in medical science have increased longevity.
-The problem is if you don’t die you live.
-When you live you age and aging issues mean a high risk of needing long-term care services.
-This means an older spouse or adult daughter or daughter-in-law become a caregiver in addition to their own career and family responsibilities.
-Because of aging issues we now see more men becoming caregivers as well.
+Because of aging issues, we now see more men becoming caregivers as well.
 Millions of men are now the primary caregivers for their ill and aging loved ones.
 According to AARP, two out of five unpaid caregivers in the United States are men.

-People need long-term care due to illness, accidents of the impact of aging.
-Alzheimer's and dementia are one of many reasons a person may need care and the pressure on family members is tremendous.
-For people without Long-Term Care Insurance the problem of caregiving either drains a family’s savings or falls to an older spouse or adult son or daughter to become a full or part-time caregiver.
+People need long-term care due to illness, accidents, or the impact of aging.
+Alzheimer's and dementia are one of many reasons a person may need care, and the pressure on family members is tremendous.

-Include over-the-counter medicines, dietary supplements, vitamins, and herbs.
-Keep this list with you at all times.
-Bring this list to doctor visits.
-Remember to ask any questions you may have.
+The list of medications (and doctors) should include over-the-counter medicines, dietary supplements, vitamins, and herbs.
+Keep this list with you (or with your loved one) at all times.
+Bring this list to doctor visits, and remember to ask any questions you may have.
 Read more here.

 Make sure medicines are taken by the person it was meant for.
-Keep medicines out of reach of children, teens and older adults who can harm themselves.
+Keep all drugs out of reach of children, teens, and older adults who can harm themselves.
 Click here to learn more.

-Those you care for may have a higher risk of getting sick from bad food.
-Ask your doctor if there are certain foods that you should not give to your loved one.
+Those you care for may have a higher risk of getting sick from the wrong food.
+Ask your doctor if there are certain foods that you should avoid giving your loved one.
 Also, remember food safety when preparing meals.
-Follow four easy rules: clean, separate, cook and chill.
-More information can be found here.
+Follow four easy rules: clean, separate, cook, and chill.
+More information can be found by clicking here.